lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 client systems and PKI components such as a Registration Authority (RA) and a Certification Authority (CA).

-This document obsolates RFC 4210 by including the updates specified by CMP Updates [RFCAAAA] Section 2 and Appendix A.2 maintaining backward compatibility with CMP version 2 wherever possible and obsoleted both documents.
+This document obsoletes RFC 4210 by including the updates specified by CMP Updates [RFCAAAA] Section 2 and Appendix A.2 maintaining backward compatibility with CMP version 2 wherever possible and obsoletes both documents.
 Updates to CMP version 2 are: improving crypto agility, extending the polling mechanism, adding new general message types, and adding extended key usages to identify special CMP server authorizations.
 Introducing version 3 to be used only